-Next, we tried some juicy Malai Chicken and Jungli Kebabs form a little shop called Ocean’s Edge, right at the corner of the street.
-Most of these little shops offer huge variety and spoil you for choices.
+Next, we tried some juicy Malai Chicken and Jungli Kebabs from a little shop called Ocean’s Edge, right at the corner of the street.
+Most of these little shops offer a huge variety and spoil you for choices.

 The pocket pinch in these street stalls is not exorbitant in comparison with the rest of the dine-ins.
 But if you are worried about the hygienic conditions in which the foods are prepared, you might want to stick with the dine-ins.

-At this corner of street, we were looking for two brothers who are quite famous in Facebook for their home-cooked Iftar desserts.
-On not able to find them, we moved on to check out the rest of the street stalls.
+At this corner of the street, we were looking for two brothers who are quite famous on Facebook for their home-cooked Iftar desserts.
+Since they didn’t arrive by then, we moved on to check out the rest of the street stalls.

 Finally, we crossed the road to reach The Deagh restaurant and tried their Phirni.
 Oh boy, your Iftar dinner is not finished if you haven’t tried Phirni and Falooda at the end.
 Phirni is a classic creamy sweet pudding made with powdered rice, milk, saffron, cardamom and garnished with almond pieces.